Important Safety Information

 How should I store FIRDAPSE?

-- Safely throw away FIRDAPSE that is out of date or no longer needed.
+- Safely throw away FIRDAPSE tablets that are out of date or no longer needed.

 Keep FIRDAPSE and all medicines out of the reach of children.

-The active ingredient in FIRDAPSE is amifampridine phosphate.
-Inactive ingredients are calcium stearate, colloidal silicon dioxide, and microcrystalline cellulose.
+Inactive ingredients: calcium stearate, colloidal silicon dioxide, and microcrystalline cellulose.

 Please see full Prescribing Information for additional Important Safety Information.